skypjack/entt/docs/md/signal.md

 As a side note, members of classes may or may not be associated with instances.
-If they are not, the first argument of the function type must be that of the class on which the members operate and an instance of this class must obviously be passed when invoking the delegate:
+If they are not, the first argument of the function type must be that of the class on which the members operate, and an instance of this class must obviously be passed when invoking the delegate:

 ```cpp